Exploring the Exciting Features of iOS 26: What You Need to Know

 10. New Alarm Settings

 Gone are the days of the standard 9-minute snooze.
-You can now customize snooze times ranging from 1 to 15 minutes, giving you more control over your wake-up routine.
+You can now customize snooze duration anywhere from 1 to 15 minutes, giving you more control over your wake-up routine2.

 11. Screenshot Features